makelinux/performance/README.md

 Accordingly Range rule for standard deviation and Standard error of the mean.

+With option stdev_tollerance, the tool runs till standard deviation is less than specified stdev_tollerance.

 ## Batch scripting friendly

 Intermediate and finale standard deviation are prints to stderr to